textnet/TN2/README.md

     - `filter_text(id, name, plane, slot, line, anchor)` -- gets text from that item

 ## Stage 15.
-Gravity, speed, friction, seasonality
+Gravity, speed, friction, seasonality, misc
 - Seasonality events
 - Transfer of forces in the inventory
+- render borders of small planes

 ## TODO: Document
 - Each book is created from a default template